 lives in New York City, because the food here is delicious.
+This may or may not have something to do with his current gig as a senior editor at Thrillist.

 He interned at Marvel, DC, and Late Night with Conan O’Brien before joining the staff of Wizard magazine in 2003.
 In 2007 he began publishing Dose, a black-and-white humor anthology.
 He next undertook the historical epic Hannibal Goes to Rome, which was picked up by Image Comics’ Shadowline studios following its run at DC’s Zuda competition.
 That same year witnessed the superhero conspiracy Invisible, Inc. (now called Indelible, Inc.), and Heist, the story of the world’s greatest supervillain (co-created with Josh Elder).
 In 2009, he launched Citizen X, a western set in a world where Carthage defeated Rome, and cobbled together the Grassroots anthology (co-edited with Chris Lawson).
 In 2010 he wrote and illustrated the anti-romantic comedy She’s Famous Now, and the dark comedy Reaping Profit, and became a regular contributor to AOL’s men’s site Asylum.
 Since then he has written and illustrated for Cracked, Maxim, National Lampoon, Moviefone, The Gutters, and MTV Clutch.